Resources

 Pursuing an advanced education is a great investment for those who want to improve their credentials and build a more lucrative career in the field of their choice.

 However, there are challenges they need to face when it comes to acquiring a graduate degree.
 This includes the cost that attending a graduate school entails.
-The cost of graduate programs can range between $30,000 to $120,000 and can primarily be affected by one’s choice of a degree, graduate school, and program duration.
+The cost of graduate programs can range between $30,000 and $120,000 and can primarily be affected by one’s choice of a degree, graduate school, and program duration.

 Fortunately, prospective students have a wealth of opportunities that can help fund their graduate education.
 One of the best financial support they can find is securing a fellowship and/or traineeship.
 These financial aid options are specially designed to assist students in pursuing graduate programs that can boost their career growth and development.